hennong/xeneta_take-home_task/README.md

 ##  Details

-It took me a bit more 5 hours (including planning and researching technologies) to finish this task.
+It took me a bit more than 5 hours (including planning and researching technologies) to finish this task.
-The only thing that I kinda struggled with was Chartjs (the technology I used to display the Data).
-It is way easier to use than d3js but getting the hang of it was still time consuming to get used to it and learning to display the data the way I want to.
+The only thing that I struggled with was Chartjs (the technology I used to display the Data).
+It is way easier to use than d3js but getting the hang of it and learning to display the data the way I want to, was still time consuming.
 Everything else was fine though.